Texas consumers have a new financial backstop to avoid electricity disconnection during the COVID-19 coronavirus quarantine.

 What is the COVID-19 Electricity Relief Program?

-The Texas COVID-19 Electricity Relief Program (CERP) helps consumers who are having trouble paying bills due to job loss or other related hardship.
+The Texas COVID-19 Electricity Relief Program (CERP) helped consumers who were having trouble paying bills due to job loss or other related hardship.

 There are two aspects of the CERP program: